Attention All 'V' People

 Rather than figure out the inherent flaws in that thinking as well as the monetary system behind everything, they all assumed the breakdown in it as nothing more likely than a small random error.
 We all paid the price for that one.

-More than anything, though, Economists should have been aware that we live in a dynamic world (duh!)
+More than anything, though, Economists should have been aware that we live in a dynamic world (duh!).
 Yet, most models incorporate only static assumptions that are rarely revisited, and as a result they almost always overestate the upside compared to any departures downward.

 [R]elying on model stochastic simulations that assume constant parameters and variances, and so abstract from data and parameter uncertainty, contributes to an underestimate of the probability of encountering the ZLB.
 Our results indicate that time-varying parameters, measurement error, and parameter uncertainty can noticeably raise the estimated probability of hitting the zero lower bound, indicating that future research should incorporate these factors in the analysis.